TerraMA2/docker/README.md

            mdillon/postgis
 ```

+For more detailed instructions about environment variables, see the official documentation for the Postgres image [here](https://hub.docker.com/_/postgres/).

 The above command will link the host address `127.0.0.1` on port `5433` to the container port `5432` and it will run the container as a daemon in background.
 You can try the following address in psql or pgAdmin:

 ```bash